rcm71/cs1699-EcoBot/README.md

    ![Gazebo Alignment Image](alignment.png)
 9. In another terminal window, open up the container again with ```. ros_humble.sh```
 10. Now run the rover movement software with ```ros2 run eco_move move.py```

+A demo of the rover moving in the base environment can be found at: https://www.youtube.com/watch?v=LqG55MnkGIw&t=38s&ab_channel=RoryMcCann